Standigm/LigPosePred-MDL/README.md

 │   │    : Energy-minimized target_slim_poses for DL-based method.
 │   │      (the number of per-receptor poses is 50)
 │   │
-│   ├── "target_slim_poses_inference.csv" : Raw results from the DL-based method.
+│   ├── "target_slim_poses_inference.csv" : Raw results from DL-based method.
 │   │      (the number of per-receptor poses is five) │   │
-│   └── "target_slim_poses_n50_inference.csv" : Raw results from the DL-based method.
+│   └── "target_slim_poses_n50_inference.csv" : Raw results from DL-based method.
 │          (the number of per-receptor poses is 50)
 │
 ├── MD : Directory for MD-based method